-14. Nipple soft shells for sore nipples (I swear by these)
+16. Nipple soft shells for sore nipples (I swear by these)

-When I was in the hospital with Penelope I mentioned immediately when they started to feel sore and the sweet nurse brought these to me.
+When I was in the hospital with Penelope I mentioned immediately when they started to feel sore, and the sweet nurse brought these to me.
 They helped me SO much that I wore them for weeks after birth and I had no issues with sore nipples!

-There’s so many things you go through and learn with your first child.
+There are so many things you go through and learn with your first child.
 I used to hold a towel to one breast while I nursed Roy on the other because I would leak SO much, especially in those first weeks and ESPECIALLY in the mornings.

-When I was pregnant with Penelope I found these milk savers and they saved me!
+When I was pregnant with Penelope, I found these Milkies Milk-Savers and they saved me!
 You just slip them into your bra and it collects all of the milk you otherwise would’ve lost if you just let the milk leak out.

-16. Nursing bras and 17. nursing tanks
+18. Nursing bras and 19.
+Nursing tanks